redwards24/ADS-B-Data-Collector/README.md

 Also, this program uses MATLAB to visualize the state vector data.
 The program does not require MATLAB to be installed on you computer, but the simulation aspect of the program will not work.

+To run this program, you will need to download the ADSBDataCollector.jar file as well as the database and resource folders into the same directory.